akarring/akarring.github.io/_prototypes/deathplan.md

 The questionnaire contained the questions that can be seen in the image below:

-{% include figure image_path="/assets/images/prototypes/Deathplan.png" alt="Questionnaire" width= 500 %}
+{% include figure image_path="/assets/images/prototypes/Deathplan.png" alt="Questionnaire" %}

 And an example of a death plan that the users could bring with them, could look like the image below:

-{% include figure image_path="/assets/images/prototypes/deathplan5.png" alt="Death Plan" width: 300 %}
+{% include figure image_path="/assets/images/prototypes/deathplan5.png" alt="Death Plan" %}

 This project was exhibited at dokk1 during Internet Week Denmark 2019 as part of a collection together with the [Undertaken App](#LINK).